Research Grants for Graduate Students

 - Budget (You must use the attached Budget Request form)

-Equipment : to become the property of SIUE
+Equipment : laboratory, field (Equipment will become the property of SIUE).

-Examples of requests which will not be funded are:
+Examples of requests which will not be funded:

 Supplies which ordinarily could be obtained through the department